The LEGO® SERIOUS PLAY® method

 Developing a group into a high performing team can be a real challenge.
-In many organizations, what should be a team often function more like hubs.
+In many organizations, the teams often function more like hubs than actual teams.
 The lack of cooperation and creativity sharing is a real issue.
 Enter LEGO® SERIOUS PLAY® for team building.
 The LSP method brings the creativity and inspiration of play to the serious concerns of the business world making team building, team development, and teamwork easier through a structured and fun approach.

 How to use LEGO® SERIOUS PLAY® to develop a high performing team?